shehreendheda/katacoda-scenarios/logsintrov2/managelogs/step2.md

 After logs are ingested and pass through configured processing pipelines, logs matching the filter query in an Archive are sent to a user-defined cloud storage.
 If you need access to archived logs, you can later <a href="https://docs.datadoghq.com/logs/archives/rehydrating" target="_blank">Rehydrate from Archives</a> (more details on the next page).
 Note: Archives can only be configured by users with admin permissions.
 Contact admin users on your team if you’re interested in using Archives for your logs workflows.

 Let's take a look at Archives in Datadog.
-Note: Because a cloud storage option is required, you won't set up an archive, but will go over the different
+Note: Because a cloud storage option is required, you won't set up an archive, but will go over what's required to create the Archive.

 1. Navigate to <a href="https://app.datadoghq.com/logs/pipelines/archives" target="_datadog">**Logs > Configuration > Archives**</a>.